namtoki/English/memo/meeting.md

 Bluetooth
 > And
-> about the Bluetooth versions,
+> `Let's start with the first question`, the Bluetooth versions,
-> thanks for the answers.
+> `The response to this question was` 6.0.
 >
+> So
+> (from this answer,)
+> it sounds like the SDK version is based on 5.5.
+Is that right?
+>
+> Good.
+>
+> And
+> the following questions are mostly about the Profile and Codecs.
+>
-> Kato-san, do you have any thoughts on this?
+> Kato-san, do you have any thoughts on these?
-> We don’t actually need LC3-SuperWideBand to work `over` Classic, right?
+> We don’t actually need LC3-SuperWideBand to work `over` Classic in the first place, right?
 > And there's no specific need to support PXP either, correct?
 >
 > 加藤さんのターン